 - Have elaborated a more thorough socio-political history of misandry and gynocentrism (unlike the patchy attempts of 1st wave);

-In conclusion, the new wave of thought sweeping through the MRM–now increasingly known as the Men’s Human Rights Movement–has fundamentally demarcated that which went before and that which has gained center-stage now.
-And for those like me who rode the earlier wave on their rough-hewn Malibus, today we find ourselves in more creative ideological waters where we must learn to ride the versatile short-boards on what is a human rights rather than a traditionalist wave.
+In conclusion, the new wave of thought sweeping through the MRM–a wave which could be called the Men’s Human Rights Movement–has fundamentally demarcated that which went before and that which has gained center-stage now.
+And for those like me who rode the earlier wave on unwieldy Malibus, today we find ourselves in more creative waters where we must learn to ride the versatile short-boards on what is a human rights rather than a traditionalist wave.
 With this larger call for change I for one am excited by the opportunity to carve it up.